spider/spider/README.md

 # Spider Graphs
 A simple, flexible, and generic graph-data abstraction for php.

+Why "Spider?"
+Because spiders crawl over webs, and webs look like graphs.
+Walk your data.

 **This is in [proposal](proposal/overview.md) stage right now**, the api is being worked out.
 Pull Requests against the proposal documents are welcome from all, not just graph junkies.